Starting a virtual assistant business comes with learning virtual assistant apps services! And there are a lot of tasks that clients will ask of you.

 Best design app service

 Canva: Being more affordable than Photoshop, the paid version of Canva is a dream for all the non-designer VAs out there.
-It is simple and easy to learn just by playing around in it for a while.
+It is simple and easy to learn just by playing around with it for a while.

 You can create GIFs, transparent images, logos, and social media posts.
 The list goes on!

 Both, paid and free, versions allow you to use their templates or start from scratch.
 And you can download it to share in a variety of formats.